 Your ticket includes a shared boutique camping experience on the farm, in our new rustic bamboo yurts.
 Upgrades on accommodation for a shared room in our bamboo bunkhouse are also available.
 The bunkhouse option costs US$170 for the 2 weeks, and this upgrade can be selected upon booking.
 All participants are encouraged to stay on site during the course.
 Both accommodation options include composting toilets and warm outdoor showers.

 During the course you will eat like a king, or at least a vegetable king.
 We do our best to provide quality local ‘off the land’ ingredients to make delicious meals.
 We cater to vegetarians, vegans & people who don’t eat wheat or gluten.

-Orin Hardy was first introduced to Permaculture when he was 16 years old by Penny and her husband James Stark.
+Orin Hardy was first introduced to Permaculture when he was 16 years old by Penny Livingston and her husband James Stark.
 Since then he has done Permaculture Design Courses with Dave Jackie at Milkwood, Penny Livingston and James Stark at the Regenerative Design Institute and Paul Taylor at Jambaroo Farms.
 After graduating from the Evergreen State College in Olympia Washington, he returned to Bali in 2012 and started IBUKU Gardens, a landscape design group that is part of IBUKU.
-His goal was to replace landscaping plants with edibles in homes and resorts around Bali.
-Over the past 2 years he has bestowed vegetable gardens on a variety of private and resort gardens.
-Orin is the son of Green School co-founder John Hardy and is the younger brother of Elora Hardy, creative director of IBUKU (design firm behind the magic and beauty of everything bamboo in Bali).
-The Kul Kul Farm is a culmination of his years of studying permaculture and implementing regenerative food systems here in Bali and exploring its relationship to people and communities.
+He and his team completed over 20 permaculture design projects in Bali.
+His most recent project was for the Sumba Hospitality Foundation on the island of Sumba.
+The Kul Kul Farm is a culmination of his years of studying permaculture and implementing regenerative food systems and exploring its relationship to people and communities.